tezos/tezos/src/proto/bootstrap/docs/language.md

         > EQ ; C / _ : S           =>   C / False : S

+   * `NEQ`:
-   * `NEQ`: Checks that the top if the stack does Not EQual zero.
+     Checks that the top of the stack does Not EQual zero.

         :: int64 : 'S   ->   bool : 'S

         > NEQ ; C / Int64 (0) : S   =>   C / False : S
         > NEQ ; C / _ : S           =>   C / True : S

+   * `LT`:
-   * `LT`: Checks that the top if the stack is Less Than zero.
+     Checks that the top of the stack is Less Than zero.

         :: int64 : 'S   ->   bool : 'S

         > LT ; C / Int64 (v) : S   =>   C / True : S   iff  v < 0
         > LT ; C / _ : S           =>   C / False : S

+   * `GT`:
-   * `GT`: Checks that the top if the stack is Greater Than zero.
+     Checks that the top of the stack is Greater Than zero.

         :: int64 : 'S   ->   bool : 'S

         > GT ; C / Int64 (v) : S   =>   C / True : S   iff  v > 0
         > GT ; C / _ : S           =>   C / False : S

+   * `LE`:
-   * `LE`: Checks that the top if the stack is Less Than of Equal to zero.
+     Checks that the top of the stack is Less Than of Equal to zero.

         :: int64 : 'S   ->   bool : 'S

         > LE ; C / Int64 (v) : S   =>   C / True : S   iff  v <= 0
         > LE ; C / _ : S           =>   C / False : S

+   * `GE`:
-   * `GE`: Checks that the top if the stack is Greater Than of Equal to zero.
+     Checks that the top of the stack is Greater Than of Equal to zero.

         :: int64 : 'S   ->   bool : 'S